GpaDoctor/PythonJamfHKIS/README.md

 # PythonJamfHKIS

-This is a new project using JEMF incooporating with Python using API to monitor and manipulate MACs.
+This is a new project using JAMF Pro incooporating with Python using API to monitor and manipulate MACs.

 Install the following applications
 Assume installed: Python3, git, VS Code is recommended
 - pip3 install jps-api-wrapper       jps-api-wrapper
 - pip3 install lxml                  for xml files
 - pip3 install pandas                for csv files
 - pip3 install openpyxl              for xlsx files

 For mac, type the following in terminal setopt HIST_IGNORE_SPACE